-In normal mode, the ADN2813 is a continuous rate CDR that locks onto any data rate from 10 Mb/s to 1.25 Gb/s without the use of a reference clock as an acquisition aid.
-In this mode, the lock detector monitors the frequency difference between the VCO and the input data frequency and deasserts the loss-of-lock signal, which appears on Pin 16, LOL, when the VCO is within 250 ppm of the data frequency.
+In normal mode, the ADN2804 is a CDR that locks onto a 622 Mbps data rate without the use of a reference clock as an acquisition aid.
+In this mode, the lock detector monitors the frequency difference between the VCO and the input data frequency and deasserts the loss of lock signal, which appears on Pin 16, LOL, when the VCO is within 250 ppm of the data frequency.
 This enables the D/PLL, which pulls the VCO frequency in the remaining amount and acquires phase lock.
-Once locked, if the input frequency error exceeds 1000 ppm (0.1%), the loss-of-lock signal is reasserted and control returns to the frequency loop, which begins a new frequency acquisition starting at the lowest point in the VCO operating range, 10 MHz.
+Once locked, if the input frequency error exceeds 1000 ppm (0.1%), the loss-of-lock signal is reasserted and control returns to the frequency loop, which begins a new frequency acquisition.
 The LOL pin remains asserted until the VCO locks onto a valid input data stream to within 250 ppm frequency error.
 This hysteresis is shown in Figure 20.